24ep/studio/SRS.md

 ### 2.1.
 Product Perspective

 The Candidate Matching ATS is a self-contained web application.
 It interacts with a PostgreSQL database for data persistence and a MinIO server for file storage (e.g., resumes, candidate avatars).
-It can optionally integrate with Azure AD for SSO and n8n for workflow automation via webhooks.
+It can optionally integrate with Azure AD for SSO and a workflow automation service via webhooks.
 It features server-side configuration for several aspects of its operation.

 ### 2.2.
 Product Functions